masudsaiful/laravel_12x_features_and_improvements/README.md

 #### C) WorkOS AuthKit:
-Laravel included [WorkOS AuthKit](https://authkit.com/) for user authentication which offers social authentication, passkeys, and SSO support to it's new releases starter kits for React, Vue, and Livewire. **WorkOS offers free authentication**
+Laravel included [WorkOS AuthKit](https://authkit.com/) for user authentication which offers social authentication, passkeys, and SSO support to it's new releases starter kits for React, Vue, and Livewire. **WorkOS offers free authentication**.

 Many, including myself, may find it surprising that why has **'WorkOS AuthKit'** been added in Laravel 12.x despite the presence of **'Socialite'**?
 Well, Let's take a look at the key differences between these two, which will probably help us understand the reasons why Laravel included this feature in 12.x version.